 The Londonderry Rail Trail is a cooperative effort between Londonderry Trailways and the Town of Londonderry to complete 6 miles of trail on the abandoned rail corridor that runs through North Londonderry.
-This project started in earnest around 2012 and 3.2 of the 6 miles are completed and another 2 miles are funded!
+This project started in earnest in 2013 and 3.5 of the 6 miles are completed and another 2 miles are funded!
 The goal is to create a multi-use recreational path that enhances the quality of life for Southern New Hampshire residents and provides opportunities for economic development in the town of Londonderry.

 Frequently asked questions: